newlandsvalley/purescript-school-of-music/halogen-editor/README.md

 Halogen Editor
 ==============

-This is a re-write of the Pux editor using Halogen for PureScript 0.12.
+This is an implementation of the editor in Halogen.

 ### to build